cyevgeniy/evg.moe/content/js/ts-discr-unions/index.md

 else
     console.log(v.toLowerCase())
 ```

+Take a look at the last example one more time; did you notice ```console.log(v.toLowerCase())```?

+It works because this statement is placed in the `else` branch of our check,
+so typescript knows that `v` is a string.
 </div>
 </div>

-Take a look at the last example one more time, did you notice ```console.log(v.toLowerCase())```?
-It works because this statement is placed in the `else` branch

 ## Fixing the problem

-With discriminated unions, we can **force**
-a programmer to check whether the result is
-sucessful or not, but before let's recall what
-are discriminated unions in typescript.
+We can use union types and required type narrowing
+to make result checking mandatory - or our program won't be compiled.

+This is how it can be implemenented.

+First of all, we create two main types and their union:

 ```ts
 interface OkResult<T> {